chef-boneyard/chef-web-docs-2016/includes_ctl_kitchen/includes_ctl_kitchen_exec.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``exec`` subcommand is used to execute a command on a remote instance.
+Use the ``exec`` subcommand to execute a command on a remote instance.